Minuet Kittens CATTERY

 A New breed of DWARF cats with SHORT legs

 What to say about them?
-They make a wonderful pets, they are still very rare (specially our 3rd and 4th generation Naps ) and everyone is amazed seeing them at the first time.
-Your guests will speaking about them, they will admire them and you will be the first one among your friends who has a little Napoleon!
+If you are like me - you love cats but you do NOT want them on your table or kitchen counter, than Minuets are your kittens.
+They make a wonderful pets, they are still very rare (specially our 4th and 5th generation Minuets ) and everyone is amazed seeing them at the first time.
+Your guests will be speaking about them, they will admire them and you will be the first one among your friends who has a little Minuet!
 And this cat will adore you!

-NAPOLEONS are a cross breed between Persian and Munchkin.
-It is a new breed, still being developed.
+MINUETS (Napoleons) are a relatively new breed - the cross breed between Persian and Munchkin.
+It is still being developed.
 (Look at The WIKIPEDIA DESCRIPTION on the bottom of this page!)

-In our cattery we used to breed Silver and Golden Persian.
+At this time Napoleons/ Minuets are still allowed to be crossed with all Persian section - doll face Persians, Himalayans and Exotics - short hair Persians.
+In our cattery we used to breed only Silver and Golden Persian in the past.
 They are the smallest Persian division.
-When you cross this Persian to the smallest Munchkin you can find, you get very small first generation Napoleon.
-Than you cross it again to doll face Persian.
+When you cross this Persian to the smallest Munchkin you can find, you get a very small first generation Napoleon/Minuet.
+Than you cross it again to a small doll face Persian.
 This is called GRADING UP.
-The long Napoleon nose starts already changing shape.
-The fur is changing and the personality.
-We use now already the third generation Napoleons and teacup Persian cats, so that our small 4th generation dwarf Napoleon kittens are much closer to Persians than to Munchkins.
+The long Minuet nose starts already changing shape.
+The fur is changing and the personality too.
+We use now already the fourth generation Minuets and small Persian cats, so our small dwarf Napoleon/Minuet kittens appearance is much closer to Persians than to Munchkins, but they are small.
 They are healthy, beautiful, playful and their coat is medium length and very silky so that they do not need daily grooming as Persians do.
-In fact this is one of our goals - to change that difficult cotton-like undercoat, which needs daily grooming to a silk-like fur, of medium length, which does not mat.
+In fact this is one of our goals - to change that difficult cotton-like undercoat of Persians, which needs daily grooming, to a silk-like fur of medium length of Minuets, which does not mat.
 And we are successful.
 Our new kittens can manage their coat with only minimal help.

 They have beautiful, big, expressive eyes with a strong mascara, extremely loving personality, they are very sociable and in spite of their tiny short legs, they will always find the way to your lap.
 They are as gentle as Persians but they are much more fun.
 Most of them are not a jumper, kitchen counter or table are too high for them, but they are excellent climbers.

-CROSSBREEDING is the mating of cats of different breeds.
-As a result, these kittens are healthier and more vigorous than Persians.
+CROSSBREEDING of Munchkins and Persians makes these kittens much healthier and more vigorous than Persians.

-Our goal is to breed Napoleons which will look quite different than Munchkins do.
+Our goal is to breed Minuets/Napoleons which will look quite different than Munchkins do.
 We are breeding for more round eyes with a beautiful eye liner, smaller ears, round head and shorter nose.
 But we do not want "an extreme face".
-Our Napoleons should have that sweet look of baby doll face.
-They are going to be much more petite than Persian cats.
+Our Minuets/Napoleons should have that sweet look of baby doll face.
+Most of them are much more petite than Persian cats.

 We use the UC Davis Labs and have the genotypes of our breeders examined.
 This way we know exactly what the cat “carries”, we have information about those “invisible genes” and it makes the selection of mating and breeding much easier.
-This way our work is not based upon plain GUESSING, JUDGING or TRYING the animal.
+This way our work is not based upon plain GUESSING, JUDGING or TRYING the animal, as it used to be in the past.
 We often KNOW what kind of kittens we may get from certain mating.

-Because our NAPOLEON PROGRAM seems to be successful, we are expanding it now.
-Our beautiful, cute and loving dwarf Napoleon kittens will be available not only in bicolor, calico, and diluted colors, but also Silver and Golden coat colors and finally - chocolate, lilac, chocolate points and chocolate & white.
+Because our MINUET/NAPOLEON PROGRAM seems to be successful, we are expanded it now.
+Our beautiful, cute and loving dwarf Minuet kittens will be available not only in bicolor, calico, and diluted colors, but also Silver and Golden coat colors and finally - chocolate, lilac, cinnamon, fawn, chocolate points and chocolate & white bicolor.
 Our goal is to keep our kittens sweet, loving and people oriented disposition, to breed even more toward a doll shape faces and to keep a beautiful eye liner.
 Like with the Munchkin -50% of born kittens have short legs and they are STANDARD.
 The other 50% have the regular size legs and those are NONSTANDARD.

 If you have any doubts about those short legs, ask our AMADEUS.
 He would say : "I can jump just like big cats, I can climb much better and look - I can still cross those little legs - let me try again..."

 ABOVE and BELLOW are the pictures of our own breeding cats as babies.
-They all come from Kaiser Opera.
+They all come from our Minuet Kitten Cattery.